Luis Urías Player Props: Brewers vs. Twins

 Twins Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Twins pitching staff ranks second in the league.
+- The Twins have the second-ranked team ERA across all league pitching staffs (3.52).

-- The Twins' 3.50 team ERA ranks second among all MLB pitching staffs.
+- Twins pitchers combine to allow the third-fewest home runs in baseball (65 total, one per game).

-- Twins pitchers combine to give up 64 home runs (one per game), the fourth-fewest in baseball.
+- His most recent time out came on Thursday against the Tampa Bay Rays, when the righty threw 5 1/3 innings, surrendering three earned runs while giving up three hits.

-- His last appearance came on Wednesday against the Tampa Bay Rays, when the righty tossed seven innings, surrendering one earned run while allowing five hits.
+- In nine games this season, the 27-year-old has a 2.61 ERA and 8.2 strikeouts per nine innings, while allowing a batting average of .200 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.